A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: Experimental Evaluation

-We quantitatively compared \scheme\ with two state-of-the-art machine learning based approaches - Jayasena et al.~\cite{falsesc13} and UBL~\cite{ubl}.
+We quantitatively compared \scheme\ with two state-of-the-art machine learning based approaches: Jayasena et al.~\cite{falsesc13} and UBL~\cite{ubl}.
 Jayasena et al. uses a decision tree of 12 performance counters to detect true sharing and false sharing defects (DT in Table~\ref{table:results}).
-This approach is limited to detection of false sharing and true sharing types of performance detect.
+This approach is limited to detection of false sharing and true sharing types of performance defect.
 Therefore, it cannot detect the NUMA performance defects in blackscholes and streamcluster.
 Moreover, ~\cite{falsesc13} uses a fixed ratio of various counters and therefore, cannot detect all anomalous runs in 6 programs and reports false positive runs for all 8 programs.

 We implemented UBL using a $120\times 120$ self-organizing map (SOM) to detect performance anomalies.
 Table~\ref{table:results} shows UBL reports greater number of false positive runs for 7 programs and greater false negative runs for 7 programs.
 The reduction in accuracy is caused by SOM's limitation in handling large variations in performance counter values.
-Overall, \scheme\ produces false positives and negatives only for Boost and MySQL whereas other approaches produce those results nearly for every program.
+Overall, \scheme\ produces false positives for Boost and MySQL, whereas other approaches produces false positives or false negatives nearly for every program.
 We further evaluated the anomaly prediction accuracy of \scheme\ using the standard receiver operating characteristic (ROC) curves.
 Figure~\ref{fig:roc_mysql_boost} shows ROC curves for Boost and MySQL.
 Although \scheme\ produces false positives for these two applications, the ROC curves show that it achieves better accuracy than UBL for these two applications.